MeghaKA/MeghaKA/README.md

 ---

 ### 🧠 Diabetes Prediction System
-- Built a machine learning model to predict diabetes
+* Developed a machine learning model for diabetes prediction using classification algorithms
-- Used classification techniques on healthcare dataset
-- Performed data preprocessing and model evaluation
+* Performed feature analysis to understand key health indicators
+* Evaluated model performance using accuracy, precision, and recall
+* Exploring model interpretability using explainability techniques

 📌 **Highlights:**
 - Applied data cleaning and feature selection
 - Used ML algorithms for prediction